 Best 1990s Legal Thriller Movies

 Many of these movies were adapted from books and all of them featured heavy-hitter 90s leading men like Harrison Ford, Denzel Washington, Tom Hanks and Richard Gere.
 All of John Grisham’s books mentioned above were also made into films.
-These are some great movies, if you’re looking for things to watch this fall!
+These are some great movies, if you’re looking for things to watch ( I like them for the plane!)

 Presumed Innocent (1990)